nmorse/related_recipes/readme.txt

 Tested up to: 3.8
 Stable tag: trunk

-A simple 'related articles' plugin that lets you select related articles manually.
+A simple 'related recipes' plugin that lets you select related recipes manually.

 == Description ==

-A simple 'related articles' plugin that lets you select related articles manually.
+A simple 'related recipes' plugin that lets you select related recipes manually.
 Supports any post types in WordPress, including custom ones.

 Features: